betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)
 #### Publication date: March 16, 2020

 **Disclaimer:** *This article distills information from various sources that are current as of 03/16/2020 but is not a substitute for professional advice from health authorities or your local institution.
-The article is for informational purposes only and should not be seen as professional advice.
-This content is the personal expression of the author and not necessarily endorsed by the author's employer.*
+The article is for informational purposes only and should not be seen as professional advice.*

 ### The importance of keeping work surfaces clean
 Keeping our work areas clean is always a good practice but even more so now to